 9. Gusto Engineering Blog

 Gusto is the most popular HR and payroll management platform.
-They are using Ghost platform for their engineering blog that shows behind the scenes of what and how they are building and what you can expect when joining the company as an engineer.
+They are using the Ghost platform for their engineering blog that shows behind the scenes what and how they are building and what you can expect when joining the company as an engineer.

 10. Quillette